Marvin Harris: Theoretical contributions

 Harris' earliest work began in the Boasian tradition of descriptive anthropological fieldwork, but his fieldwork experiences in Mozambique in the late 1950s caused him to shift his focus from ideological features of culture toward behavioral aspects.
-His 1969 history of anthropological thought, The Rise of Anthropological Theory critically examined hundreds of years of social thought with the intent of constructing a viable understanding of human culture that Harris came to call Cultural Materialism.
-The book, affectionately known as "The RAT" among graduate students, is a synthesis of classical and contemporary macrosocial theory.
+His 1968 history of anthropological thought, The Rise of Anthropological Theory, critically examined hundreds of years of social thought with the intent of constructing a viable understanding of human culture that Harris came to call "cultural materialism".
+The book, known as "The RAT" among students, is a synthesis of classical and contemporary macrosocial theory.

 Cultural materialism incorporated and refined Marx's categories of superstructure and base.
 Harris modified and amplified such core Marxist concepts as means of production and exploitation, but Harris rejected two key aspects of Marxist thought: the dialectic, which Harris attributed to an intellectual vogue of Marx's time; and unity of theory and practice, which Harris regarded as an inappropriate and damaging stance for social scientists.
 Harris also integrated Malthus' population theory into his research strategy as a major determinant factor in sociocultural evolution, which also contrasted with Marx's rejection of population as a causal element.

 According to Harris, the principal mechanisms by which a society exploits its environment are contained in a society's infrastructure—the mode of production (technology and work patterns) and population (such as population characteristics, fertility and mortality rates).
 Since such practices are essential for the continuation of life itself, widespread social structures and cultural values and beliefs must be consistent with these practices.
 Since the aim of science, Harris writes: is the discovery of the maximum amount of order in its field of inquiry, priority for theory building logically settles upon those sectors under the greatest direct restraints from the givens of nature.
 To endow the mental superstructure [ideas and ideologies] with strategic priority, as the cultural idealists advocate, is a bad bet.
 Nature is indifferent to whether God is a loving father or a bloodthirsty cannibal.
 But nature is not indifferent to whether the fallow period in a swidden [slash and burn] field is one year or ten.
 We know that powerful restraints exist on the infrastructural level; hence it is a good bet that these restraints are passed on to the structural and superstructural components.
 (Harris 1979, 57)Harris made a critical distinction between emic and etic, which he refined considerably since its exposition in The Rise of Anthropological Theory.
 The terms "emic" and "etic" originated in the work of missionary-linguist Kenneth Pike, despite the latter's conceptual differences with Harris' constructs.
 As used by Harris, emic meant those descriptions and explanations that are right and meaningful to an informant or subject, whereas etic descriptions and explanations are those used by the scientific community to germinate and force theories of sociocultural life.
 That is, emic is the participant's perspective, whereas etic is the observer's.
 Harris had asserted that both are in fact necessary for an explanation of human thought and behavior.